 Friction blisters are small pockets of fluid that develop in the upper layers of the skin in response to an injury from friction.
-Typically, they result from the constant rubbing of an object, such as a shoe or an ill-fitting item of clothing, on a specific area of skin.
+Home remedies and preventive measures may help.

 A friction blister forms when friction causes the outermost layer of the skin to separate from the layers beneath.
 As a result of rubbing and pressure, the skin becomes flushed and hot, and the area may sting.
 Fluid then fills the gap between the layers of skin to cushion and protect the skin below.